• Skip to main content

 Ingredients

-• 3 lbs sweet potatoes about 5 large sweet potatoes
+• 3 lbs sweet potatoes - about 5 medium sweet potatoes

 • 1 cup granulated sugar

-• ½ cup dark brown sugar or light brown sugar
+• ½ cup dark brown sugar - or light brown sugar, packed

 • 2 teaspoons ground cinnamon